rimsey1/docs/pages/utility-connectors/data-storage-usage.md

 For the Global Data Storage Connector, a maximum of 1,000,000 items can be stored.<br />
 For a Cycle Storage Connector (e.g. Cycle Data Storage and Cycle Object Storage), a maximum of 1,000,000 items can be stored by each Cycle.

-Data is stored as Key/Value pairs.
+Data is stored as Key/Value pairs

 **Keys** cannot exceed 128 characters.  \
 **Values** cannot exceed 1,024 characters.